 - Progress – this refers to how well pupils have progressed in their learning from their starting point.

-At the end of Year 2 and Year 6 children take Statutory Assessment Tests (SATs).
+At the end of Year 6 children take Statutory Assessment Tests (SATs).

 The Grammar, Punctuation and Spelling Test consists of two separate papers:

 - Paper 1 is a 45 minute test, requiring short answers.

 - Paper 2 is an aural spelling tests, consisting of 20 spellings, which will last around 20 minutes.